What vaccinations are required?

 How do I submit proof of vaccinations or a Meningitis waiver?

-Students are asked to submit the Immunization and Tuberculosis Screening Certificate upon admission.
-This certificate must be completed by a primary health care physician and returned to us by July 15th.
+Students are asked to submit the Immunization History Form and Tuberculosis Test Form upon admission.
+These forms must be completed and certified by a health care physician and returned to us by July 1st.

-If a student chooses to waive the Meningitis Vaccination, they have to read the Meningitis Fact Sheet and complete and sign the Meningitis Vaccine Waiver and return to us along with their completed Immunization and Tuberculosis Screening Certificate.
+If a student chooses to waive the Meningitis Vaccination, they have to read the Meningitis Fact Sheet and complete and sign the Meningitis Vaccine Waiver and return to us along with their completed Immunization History Form and Tuberculosis Test Form.

 Although we work with freshman students to comply with the immunization policy in the first (fall) semester, students will not be able to enroll in classes for the second (spring) semester until they are fully compliant.
 If you have any questions about providing this documentation or how to get vaccination in Qatar, please send us an email.